* This recipe results in a batch of ( 3.8 / 10 / 20 ) liters.

 During The Boil we bring our Wort to a low, rolling boil.
 In this phase, we also add our hops, aromatics and other special ingredients.
 In terms of profile, adding hops during boil will result in Bitterness (long boil), Flavour (medium boil) and Aroma (boiled briefly).

 - Heat the wort until it starts boiling — keep going until you see a Hot Break: you will start to see foam appear at the top.

 - Slightly reduce the heat, and stir occasionally.
-Start a timer for 90 minutes, and add your Hops and/or Aromatics at these times:
+Start your timer for 75 minutes, and add your Hops and/or Aromatics at these times:

 - (Optional): If you are left with less than 3.8 liters of Wort, now is the time to add tap water to make up for that.

 The Fermentation — [4/5]

 During The Fermentation we use our best friend Saccharomyces Cerevisiae — also known as Brewer's Yeast — to turn the Wort we just created into Beer!
 For this to happen, two things are crucial: Sanitation and Temperature Control.

 - Make sure anything that (indirectly) touches the Wort from now on is sanitised!

 - Cool the Wort (in an ice bath, or using a Wort Cooler) until it reaches 21°C.

 - Use a Racking Cane to siphon your cooled-down Wort into your sanitised Fermentation Vessel.